akshaybabloo/Ruby-on-rails-4-notes/README.md

 ### 3.4 Generating views and controller

 To generate files for Rails project type `rails generate` in the terminal; this will list out all the possible file that Rails can generate for you.
 To generate a controller and view, type `rails generate controller`, this will list out all the possible files this command can do, but type `rails generate controller controller_name view_name`; i.e `rails generate controller demo index`.
 This will create files under app folder.
 You might also want to edit `routes.rb` by typing in `get demo/index`.

+At this point we have to edit one file which is under `app/controller/demo_controller.rb`.
+In this file you would have to type `layout false`, I will explain about this later.

-To access this link you would have to goto `http://localhost:3000/demo/index`
+To access this link you would have to goto `http://localhost:3000/demo/index`.

 ### 3.5 File structure